Angular-Wave/angular.ts/src/directive/include/include.md

 -
 - The enter and leave animation occur concurrently.
 -
-- @param {string} ngInclude|src AngularJS expression evaluating to URL.
+- @param {string} ngInclude|src AngularTS expression evaluating to URL.
 If the source is a string constant,
 -                 make sure you wrap it in **single** quotes, e.g. `src="'myPartialTemplate.html'"`.
 - @param {string=} onload Expression to evaluate when a new partial is loaded.
 -                  <div class="alert alert-warning">